(formerly known as Galleruca semipullata)

-These grubs are not true Caterpillars, but are the larvae of the beetle Poneridia semipullata in the family CHRYSOMELIDAE.
-Initially the larvae are pale yellow with a black head.
-As they develop, they acquire black warts along the body.
+These grubs are not true Caterpillars, but are the larvae of various leaf beetles in the family CHRYSOMELIDAE.
+Some the larvae are pale yellow with a yellow or black head.
+As they develop, they acquire black spikes or warts along the body.

-Later they become entirely dark grey.
-They grow to a length of about 1.5 cms.
+Later they can become entirely dark grey.
+They grow to a length of about 2 cms.
 They are often communal, eating in a group the leaves of their food tree.
-They have been found feeding on a variety of species of MORACEAE including
+They have been found feeding on a variety of species of tree, including

 Other species of beetle larvae in the family CHRYSOMELIDAE feed on the foliage of other trees.

-The adult beetles are brown with a black mark on the back of the thorax.
-The adult beetles feed on the foliage of the same trees as the larvae.
+The adult beetles often have a brown head and thorax. and dark wing cases.
+The adult beetles usually feed on the foliage of the same trees as the larvae.

 These beetles are found in